Rose is a full-time freelance writer who frequently writes about education, special education, DIY projects, food, Milwaukee, and more.

 The tutorials here detail two different kinds of cork stamps.
 The first involves carving the end of the cork into the shape of the stamp.
 The second involves simply gluing a piece of foam in the stamp shape onto the end of the cork.
 It is entirely up to you which option you'd like to use.
 Be adventurous and experiment with both.

 Coasters and Trivets

-Almost every wine cork coaster and trivets tutorial can be converted from one to the other.
-It's important to cut your corks in half evenly and make sure that the edges are all smoothed out so your pots, pans, and cups will sit flat.
+Almost every wine cork coaster and trivet tutorial can be converted from one to the other.
+It's important to cut your corks in half evenly and ensure that the edges are smooth so your pots, pans, and cups will sit flat.
 In addition to making great accessories for your own home, this is a wonderful gift option for a wedding or housewarming.

 Bulletin Boards, Wall Displays, and Frames

 A wide variety of picture frames will work for creating a decorated frame, bulletin board, or other wall display.
 If you find a second-hand frame that isn't in great shape, sand and refinish it or give it a coat of paint before you get ready to attach your corks.

 There are also a number of possibilities for attaching your corks.
 Simply glue the corks the long way close together or turn them on their sides and arrange them in a pattern.
 If the corks are too tall for your chosen frame (particularly if you're gluing the long way), just cut them in half.

 Video: Wine Cork Board Tutorial